 A Service Metadata for Eventing

 In order to obtain the event-related metadata that describes a service, the mechanisms described in WS-MetadataExchange [WS-MetadataExchange] should be used.
 The GetMetadata operation defined there allows WSDL and policy information to be retrieved.
 The WSDL will contain annotations that identify a service as an event source and that identify those messages that describe notification messages.
-The policy will specify the delivery modes and filter types supported by the event source.
+The policy will specify the delivery elements and filter types supported by the event source.

 To indicate that notification and solicit-response operations within a WSDL 1.1 portType are events exposed by an event source, this specification defines an @wse:EventSource attribute to annotate the portType for the event source.
 The normative outline for the @wse:EventSource attribute is: